libplctag/libplctag/README.md

 The API
 =======

-The library uses opaque integer handles with accessor functions.
-There are only a few functions in the API.
+The library uses integer handles with accessor functions.
+The API is designed to be as easy to wrap with other code and programming languages as possible.
+There are a few exceptions, but generally all data passed to and from the library are integers of various forms.
+The library supports multiple levels of complexity from very simple synchronous operation to fully asynchronous behavior with callback notifications.
+Where possible, the library provides as much support for retries and other reliability features as possible without getting in the way of your application's logic and control.

 These functions operate on all types of tags.
 API functions that take a timeout argument can be used in a synchronous manner or asynchronous manner.
 Providing a timeout will